Skip to main content

 Job Characteristics

-Young Women Job Characteristics
+Young Women cohort

 Throughout the survey years, several details have been collected on characteristics of the jobs the Young Women held, including work hours and schedule, traveling to work, number of people employed at company, activity requirements of job, supervising responsibilities, dual jobs, and the Job Characteristics Index.

-Work Hours and Schedule
+Work hours and schedule

 In 1980 and in the 1995-2003 survey years, questions were asked about the number of hours worked and the type of work schedule the respondents had, such as the type of shift (regular day, night shift, etc.).
 In the 1972, 1973, 1978, 1983, and 1988 survey years, respondents voiced their preference on whether they would like more hours and more pay, fewer hours and less pay, or the same hours at the same pay.
 Respondents were also asked in most survey years about being offered flexible work schedules (see Fringe Benefits).
-To access these variables, see the WORK SCHEDULE, LABOR FORCE STATUS, and HOURS WORKED Areas of Interest.

-Traveling to Work
+Traveling to work

 Several questions have been asked about a respondent's commute.
 In 1968, respondents were asked the length of time and number of miles to travel to work, the method of traveling, and the cost of parking and tolls.
 A similar set of questions was asked in 1973, 1978, and 1995.
 A single question about length of time for travel to work was asked in 1991 and 1993.
-To access these variables, see the TRAVEL TO/FROM WORK Area of Interest.

 Questions about the number of people employed in a respondent's company (both the immediate plant/office and the entire company) were asked in select survey years between 1978 through 1993.
-To access these variables, see the NUMBER EMPLOYEES Area of Interest.

-Activity Requirements of Job
+Activity requirements of job

-Supervising Responsibilities
+Supervising responsibilities

 From 1983 to 1993, respondents who worked outside the home were asked for their main job if they supervised the work of others.
 If so, the respondent indicated how many people she supervised, if she had any say over the supervisees' pay or promotion, and if her boss had a supervisor.